Nucala is a biologic drug used for the treatment of HES. Credit: GlaxoSmithKline.

 Nucala® (mepolizumab) is the first biologic therapy indicated for the treatment of hypereosinophilic syndrome (HES) in adult and paediatric patients aged 12 years and older.

-The company submitted a supplemental biologics license application (sBLA) for the drug to the FDA for the treatment of EGPA in June 2017, while the approval was granted in December 2017.
+The company submitted a supplemental biologics licence application for the drug to the FDA for the treatment of EGPA in June 2017, and the approval was granted in December 2017.

-In June 2019, Nucala received the FDA approval for two new self-administration methods, an autoinjector, and a pre-filled safety syringe.
+In June 2019, Nucala received FDA approval for two new self-administration methods, an autoinjector and a pre-filled safety syringe.
 Nucala is the first respiratory biological drug authorised as an autoinjector for administration.

-Nucala was approved for severe eosinophilic asthma in children aged six to eleven years, in September 2019.
+Nucala was approved for severe eosinophilic asthma in children aged six to 11 years in September 2019.

 The FDA accepted Nucala for priority review for the treatment of patients with HES in May 2020, while the drug received approval for the condition in September 2020.

-Nucala holds orphan drug designation from both EMA and FDA for the HES treatment.
-It is also being studied for the treatment of chronic obstructive pulmonary disease (COPD).
+Nucala holds orphan drug designation from both the European Medicines Agency (EMA) and the FDA for the HES treatment.

-Hypereosinophilic Syndrome (HES) is a group of blood disorders characterised by constantly elevated levels of eosinophils in blood for about six months without any recognisable cause.
+HES is a group of blood disorders characterised by constantly elevated levels of eosinophils in the blood for around six months without any recognisable cause.

 Eosinophils may infiltrate certain tissues due to overproduction, causing inflammation and organ damage.
 The disease can worsen if left untreated and can become life-threatening.

-Symptoms of HES include anaemia, congestive heart failure, deep venous thrombosis (blood clots in the veins), itching, asthma, skin rashes, difficulty in breathing, vomiting, muscle inflammation, arthritis and diarrhoea.
+Symptoms of HES include anaemia, arthritis, asthma, congestive heart failure, deep venous thrombosis (blood clots in the veins), diarrhoea, difficulty in breathing, itching, muscle inflammation, skin rashes and vomiting.

 Mepolizumab mechanism of action